10 Savannah Must-Dos for First-Time Visitors

 Ditch the Car

-If there’s one thing Savannah loves, it’s fried chicken!
+If there’s one thing Savannah loves, it's fried chicken!
 We've broken down everything you need to know about Savannah's mouthwatering fried chicken scene.
-You can find some of the best at Mrs. Wilkes Dining Room, The Lady & Sons, Sisters of the New South or The Olde Pink House.
+You can find some of the best at Mrs. Wilkes Dining Room, The Olde Pink House, Kim's Cafe, Geneva's Famous Chicken and Cornbread Co., or Sisters of the New South.
 Wear your stretchy pants and embrace the calories.

 Broaden Your Horizons

-Although seeing the Historic District is a must for the first-time visitor, there’s so much more to Savannah than just that!
-Tybee Island, Savannah’s laid-back beach community offers plenty of sand and surf, as well as fun seafood shacks and stunning sunset cruises with the dolphins.
+Although seeing the Historic District is a must for first-time visitors, there's so much more to of Savannah's coast to explore!
+Tybee Island, Savannah's laid-back beach community, offers plenty of sand and surf, as well as nostalgic seafood shacks and stunning sunset cruises to end the day with playful dolphins.

-Broaden your horizons by exploring Savannah’s many neighborhoods, like the Moon River District, the Starland District and the Victorian District
+Broaden your horizons by exploring Savannah's many neighborhoods, like the Moon River District, Eastern Wharf, the Starland District and the Victorian District.

 We're sure these Savannah must-dos will give you the well-rounded experience you're looking for on your next visit.
 By the time you leave, you'll be an honorary Savannahian!